MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/data-authentication-for-visio-services.md

 Visio Services uses the diagram viewer's SharePoint Server credentials to connect to an .xlsx Excel workbook.
 For the authentication operation to succeed, the following conditions must be met:

-- [Office Online Server Preview](/webappsserver/office-web-apps-server) must be provisioned correctly and configured on the SharePoint farm.
+- [Office Online Server](/webappsserver/office-web-apps-server) must be provisioned correctly and configured on the SharePoint farm.

 - The workbook must be hosted on the same farm as the diagram.